- Sustainability A-Z

 Environmental Justice

-To maintain our responsiveness to community concerns - and our openness to working jointly on projects that serve community interests - WM will continue to anchor our efforts around the U.S. Environmental Protection Agency’s (EPA) definition of environmental justice which focuses on the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability.
+To maintain our responsiveness to community concerns — and our openness to working on projects that serve community interests — WM will continue to anchor our efforts around the U.S. Environmental Protection Agency’s (EPA) definition of environmental justice which focuses on the just treatment and meaningful involvement of all people, regardless of income, race, color, national origin, Tribal affiliation, or disability.

 Methodology

-The charts presented on this webpage display the percentage of WM sites related to two demographics characteristics: percentage minority or non-minority populations; and households above or below low-income thresholds, as defined by U.S. EPA’s EJSCREEN tool.
-To learn more about the EPA EJSCREEN definitions and methodology, please visit the EPA’s FAQ site.
+The charts below display the percentage of WM sites related to two demographic characteristics: percentage minority or non-minority populations; and households above or below low-income thresholds, as defined by U.S. EPA’s EJSCREEN tool.

 Population demographics within one kilometer radius of WM facilities